TN 30 (11-24)

 When determining whether a claimant or beneficiary works at substantial gainful activity (SGA) levels, consider:

-• when he or she worked; and
+• when they worked; and

 When developing monthly gross earnings, be alert to claimants or beneficiaries who: